kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## The Best Candidate Is Often the One Who Can Explain What the Framework Is Hiding
+## The Best Candidate Is Often the One Who Can Explain What the Framework Is Hiding { #best-candidate }

 A useful interview heuristic is this: